 Up top, something moves.
 I stop.
 A Black-billed Cuckoo hops from the walnut to a neighboring ash.
 Its name pulls me to my own childhood, afield with my father, sponging up the coupling of syllable and identity.
 At the time it seemed like a magical pairing.
 Brown Creeper.
 White-breasted Nuthatch.
 Blue-winged Teal.
 Kestrel.
 Scarlet Tanager.
-Pie-billed Grebe.
-Red-bellied Sapsucker.
+Pied-billed Grebe.
+Yellow-bellied Sapsucker.
 When you speak, it’s difficult not to put that premium on language, deeming it memory’s chief protein and love’s essential force.
 While Shannon had disabused or at least diluted many of life’s assumptions, I thought at least the potency of language would remain immune.

 The week before, my dad and I had taken the girls to a wildlife preserve in Massachusetts, a blend of beaver flows and thick woods: big draws to spring migrants.
 Flan bustled off-trail, plucking half-furled sapling leaves, tasting them, rooting through soil, weaving narrative.
 Shan, meanwhile, traded my shoulders for my dad’s hand, walking alongside.
 Birds flooded us.
 Yellow and Magnolia warblers were rife.
 A few northbound Hermit Thrushes, too, stirred the detritus for invertebrates.